-If you prefer to schedule a lot of content at once, our new algorithm will schedule your shares closer together, so that you are not sharing expired content weeks after it was scheduled.
-In addition, we select the best remaining timeslots within a period of 2-5 days, which means that some content you schedule may actually post before content you already scheduled.
-This is not the case for Triple Sharing however—we will always post those in sequential order!
+If you prefer to schedule a lot of content at once, our algorithm will schedule your shares closer together, so that you are not sharing expired content weeks after it was scheduled.
+In addition, we select the best remaining timeslots within a period of 2-7 days.

 PeakTime is enabled by default.
 To disable PeakTime navigate to the Settings page and click the button located under the PeakTime settings.
 This will toggle PeakTime on or off.
 When it is toggled off, user-defined timeslots take over.

 If you are more comfortable defining your own sharing schedule, you can now manually create timeslots.
 Whenever PeakTime is disabled, two default timeslots are created.
-Any article you schedule will be shared to all of your networks on your next defined timeslot.
+Any article you schedule will be shared to all of your networks within an hour of your next defined timeslot.
 Clicking on any of the timeslots allows you to customize those times.
 You can also add as many slots as you want using the Add Timeslot button.

 Timeslots can be deleted one at a time by clicking the X button to the right of each slot.
 However, you cannot delete them if only one timeslot remains.
 When PeakTime is re-enabled, all user-defined timeslots go away.

 It is possible to overshare your content too much.
 Check out this article to find out:

 If you would like to learn more about how to share your content, check this article out: Sharing on Clearview Social